Luka1812/larave-api-microservice/README.md

-# ZG PHP DEMO API
+# PHP API AS MICROSERVICE

-Code example prepared for Zg PHP #97 meetup.
 Project demonstrates an API as microservice.
 This project is example of how to communicate via message bus inside of Microservice Architecture.
 The goal is to show all challenges in such architecture and how to cope with those challenges such as sending/consuming messages, error handling, validation, tests and so on.